 Moz’s 2018 Local Search Ranking Factors report shows that reviews account for 15.44% of Finder’s ranking factors, and 6.47% on total organic local search ranking factors.
-It’s common for local small businesses to verify their businesses on Yelp and Google My Business, especially since majority of smartphone users use their device for searches and calling businesses.
-However, not everyone stays active on these applications.
+It’s common for local small businesses to verify their businesses on Yelp and Google My Business, especially since the majority of smartphone users use their device for searches and calling businesses.
+However, not everyone stays active in these applications.

-Solution: Stay active on social media and applications such as Yelp and Google My Business, and provide as much details as you can.
+Solution: Stay active on social media and applications such as Yelp and Google My Business, and provide as many details as you can.
 Search engines load the most relevant information per search, so consider including several services in your descriptions that the ideal customer would search for.

 Stay Proactive with Reviews